-Stearic acid exists in abundance in animal fat than in vegetable fat.
+Animal fat contains more stearic acid, palmitic acid, lauric acid, and myristic acid compared to vegetable fat.
 Animal fat contains 30% stearic acid, while it is less than 5% in vegetable fats.
 However, the only exceptions are cocoa butter and shea butter.
 These two plant oils contain 28%-45% of stearic acid (2).

 What Are The Benefits Of Stearic Acid For The Skin?

 Stearic acid is unlike other facial acids (the AHAs and BHA).
-It is mainly used in dermatological formulations, soaps, and lotions for the following reasons:
+It is mainly used in dermatological formulations in lotions and soap making, among other products, for the following reasons:

 1. Improves Skin Smoothness

 Stearic acid is an emollient and helps maintain and protect the skin’s natural barrier (5).
-Emollients keep the skin smooth by reducing transepidermal water loss (TEWL) and maintaining moisture levels (6).
+Emollients keep the skin smooth by reducing transepidermal water lossi XThe amount of water that evaporates through the skin’s surface to the external environment or into the air.
+(TEWL) and maintaining moisture levels (6).

 2. May Improve Skin Permeability

 The role of emollients is not limited to skin smoothening.
 They offer therapeutic benefits by influencing skin physiology and pathology.
 Emollients impact the functions of the skin barrier and play an essential role in skin repair and permeability.
 They prepare your skin to absorb moisture and ingredients better (5).
 Stearic acid may also promote skin repair and improve skin texture.